 When are section 263A capitalized costs deductible?
-The costs required to be capitalized under section 263A are not deductible until the property (to which the costs relate) is sold, used, or otherwise disposed of by the organization.
+The costs required to be capitalized under section 263A aren't deductible until the property (to which the costs relate) is sold, used, or otherwise disposed of by the organization.

 Exceptions.
-Section 263A does not apply to:
+Section 263A doesn't apply to:

-- Personal property acquired for resale if the organization's average annual gross receipts for the 3 prior tax years were \$10 million or less: - Timber; - Most property produced under long-term contract; - Certain property produced in a farming business: - Research and experimental costs under section 174;
+· Personal property acquired for resale if the organization's average annual gross receipts for the 3 prior tax years were \$10 million or less;